-This article is for admins of Dashlane Starter, Team, and Business plans.
+This article is for admins of Dashlane professional plans.
 If you want to move your own data to Dashlane, visit Move your data from KeePass to Dashlane.

-As an admin of a Starter, Team, or Business plan, you can migrate your organization's logins from KeePass to Dashlane in five steps.
+As an admin of a professional plan, you can migrate your organization's logins from KeePass to Dashlane in five steps.

 Step 1: Deploy Dashlane to your organization

-If you haven't already, use our deployment guide to create a Starter, Team, or Business plan.
+If you haven't already, use our deployment guide to create a professional plan.
 With this guide, you'll learn how to access the Admin Console, choose security settings, and add and onboard plan members.

 Visit our Deployment guide for admins